datawire/ambassador-docs/docs/edge-stack/4.0-preview/install/quickstart.md

 <div class="docs-article-toc">
 <h3>Contents</h3>
 - [1.
 Installation][]
 - [2.
 Routing traffic from the edge][]
 - [What's next?][]

-$productName$ is a [Kubernetes][]-native API Gateway that delivers scalability, security, and simplicity for some of the world's largest Kubernetes installations.
-It is designed to make it easy to get traffic to your applications and services and to safeguard them with protection systems including automatic TLS, comprehensive authentication options (OAuth2, OIDC, JWT, Single Sign On, etc), rate limiting, IP allow/deny listing, Web Application Firewalls, and fine-grained access control.

 </div>

+Get up and running swiftly with $productName$ and [Envoy Gateway][] through this comprehensive quick start guide. $productName$, an innovative extension of Envoy Gateway, enhances its [Kubernetes][]-native API Gateway capabilities by providing advanced security and protection features.
+Trusted by some of the largest Kubernetes deployments worldwide, $productName$ simplifies the process of ensuring the safety of your services with systems including Web Application Firewalls and a wide array of authentication options (OAuth2, OIDC, JWT, Single Sign-On, etc.).
+Envoy Gateway is used as the core for $productName$ much like [Emissary-ingress][] was in prior versions to handle directing traffic to your applications and services while supporting many different traffic types and routing options.

 ## 1. Installation

 We'll start by installing $productName$ into your cluster.
+This will install both $productName$ and [Envoy Gateway][] into your cluster.
+For more information about installation options you can refer to the [Helm install][] and [manual install][] pages.

 **We recommend using Helm** but there are other options below to choose from.